-New Web Pages and Photos: Because the website is viewed by many different audiences, CRS is creating additional web pages, encompassing jurisdictional areas and communities the Agency works with, in order to address the specific needs and concerns of the different communities it serves.
-In addition, CRS is replacing its current photographs to be more representative of the work CRS does, rather than showing locations of CRS offices.
-The working group believes the updated photographs will contribute additional clarity to the types of services the Agency provides and the conflicts in which it may assist communities.
+Because the website is viewed by many different audiences, CRS created additional web pages, encompassing jurisdictional areas and communities the Agency works with, in order to address the specific needs and concerns of the different communities it serves.
+In addition, CRS replaced its current photographs to be more representative of the work CRS does, rather than where CRS offices are located.

 Drug Enforcement Administration (DEA)

 The Office of Acquisition and Relocation Management (FA)

 FA has updated security clearance documents on its “Doing Business with DEA” website.
 In order to comply with the requirements of the Plain Writing Act (PWA), as well as Section 508 of the Rehabilitation Act of 1973, as amended, FA converted fill-in fields in the documents into accessible readable formats.
 FA continues to review other acquisition communications, such as Acquisition Policy Letters and DEA clauses to comply with the PWA and facilitate more streamlined and clearer communications with government contractors.
 The guidelines of the PWA provide invaluable assistance in the formation of DEA clauses, resulting in less ambiguity and therefore better communications with government contractors.

 FA conducts a minimum of six training sessions per year on crucial acquisition subject matter.
 Each FA training session highlights both substantive and, procedural guidance and reminds acquisition personnel of the importance of proper grammatical construction in the formation of acquisition guidance.
 Contracting Officers, Contracting Specialists, Procurement Analysts, Administrative Support Staff attend this training.